ManifoldScholar/manifold-docs/_docs/projects/customizing/texts.md

 After a text has been ingested, you can modify its metadata, which Maker records are associated with it, update how its constituent elements render in the reader, and also re-ingest its source file to accommodate any minor changes that may have been required after the initial ingest.

 To edit a text, click on it's name or the `Edit` button, right of the name, in the category listing.
-From there you will be taken to the text landing page:
+From there you will be taken to the text landing page with its own unique sidebar:

 ![Text Landing](/docs/assets/projects/text-landing.png)

-### Modifying a Text's Metadata
+### General

 When you access the text landing page in the backend, you'll arrive first on the text's `General` panel where you can adjust it's `Title`, `Publication Date`, `Description`, and the `Section Label` that displays in the reader.

 The content entered in the `Title` and `Description` fields are included when a URL from the text is shared with another platform capable of conveying that information to its readers (e.g., Facebook).

-`Section Label` refers to the navigation header that appear at the bottom of a unit of text.
+`Section Label` refers to the navigation header that appears at the bottom of a unit of text.
 By default the header reads `Next Chapter`.
-Below the header is the name of the next unit of text.
+Below that header is the title of the next unit of text.
 If your text is broken up by another conventions (e.g., article, part), you can specify that here to better orient readers to the nature of the content.

-There is also a separate sidebar menu item `Metadata` that will open a panel specific to metadata associated with a particular text.
-See the [Reference](/docs/reference/metadata.html) section for a list and description of all the metadata fields available for texts.

-### Associating Maker Records with a Text
+### People

 Through the `People` sidebar element you can add, remove, and modify Maker records associated with the text just as you could for the project generally.
 For details on that process, which is the same here, see the [People section](people.html).

+### Metadata

+In addition to the basic metadata available through `General` sidebar element, there is also a separate menu (`Metadata`) that allows users to modify a robust set of metadata elements associated with a particular text.
+See the [Reference](/docs/reference/metadata.html) section for a list and description of all the fields available for texts.

 <a name="mod-styles"></a>
-### Modifying an Ingested Text's Stylesheet
+### Styles

 The `Styles` sidebar menu allows users who are versed in CSS (cascading stylesheets) to modify how certain elements in their text render in the reader by adjusting an existing—or associating a new—CSS file with the text.